CaesarXInsanium/StructureInterpretationNotes/Notes/MetalinguisticAbstraction.md

 Final part of introduction is a description of the different sections in this chapter.

+We are in the section in which we can start to design a language.
+The question becomes, what is the thing that evaluates the characters and symbols in the file, to a representation of a sequence of instructions and make the computer do something that is hopefully a behaviour that solve a problem for the user.

+Previous chapters and exercises are about defining some form of language that can be used to solve a catagory of problems.
+Now are using that same muscle to solve th problem of evaluating scheme expresssions and running scheme programs.

+The language being implemented in Lisp/Scheme will be a subset of the whole language.
+There will a focus in implementing the concept of `normal-order evaluation`.
+What ever that means.

+`non-deterministic` computing is about generating all possible values that could fit and then filtering to get the exact thing we need.
+Lazy evaluation will be implemented.

 ### Lectures

+A bit late now I have decided that I will stop watching the lectures.
+This section is kept purely because I feel like it.

 #### Lecture 7A Metacircular Evaluator